What is a Car Allowance and How Can You Maximise it?

 Firstly it’s really important to consider whether you need a new car.
-Think about what your business purposes involve with the car – will you be driving clients?
+Think about what your business purposes involved with the car – will you be driving clients?
 Does the car need to make a good impression or is it simply to get you from A to B?

 Considering your car

 Consider whether your existing car (if you have one) is appropriate for the job and if so, use it.
 Otherwise, consider buying a new car but try to keep the costs low.

 Expensive cars are often expensive to run, especially when it comes to servicing.
-The less you spend of your car allowance, the more you’ll have for yourself.
+The less you spend on your car allowance, the more you’ll have for yourself.

 Getting a chattel mortgage

 Chattel mortgages are an excellent option for people who will use their vehicle over 50 per cent of the time for business purposes.

 A Chattel Mortgage is a business finance product which enables you to own the vehicle at the time of purchasing it.
 Your lender will take a mortgage over the vehicle – this acts as security for the loan.
 When the payments are complete, the mortgage is removed and you will own the car.